 The SnipVault alternative with built-in Claude Code and per-snippet Git

-Per-snippet local Git history, a built-in Claude Code terminal, a declarative snippet.json config that travels with each snippet, and live preview with shareable URLs — depth in the editor itself, on top of the file-based, agentic-AI foundation.
+Per-snippet local Git history, a built-in Claude Code terminal, a declarative snippet.json config that travels with each snippet, and shareable secret preview URLs — depth in the editor itself, on top of the file-based, agentic-AI foundation both plugins share.

 ♾️ Lifetime License available